-A common question we get is actually which oil or fat is actually best, so let’s start there.
+A common question we get is actually which oil or fat is truly best, so let’s start there.

 Which Oil Makes the Best Soap?

 However, this does not mean you should only stick to using these 2 oils.
-There is number of options that can all alter the final bar of soap.
+There is a number of options that can alter the final bar of soap.

 If you care to nerd out with us, please read on to find out our take on all the worthy contenders for soap oils and fats.

 While it is rare to find a soap that has been made 100% from olive oil, people tend to want a little bit of olive oil inside of their soap.
 This is because olive oil is one of the best natural moisturizers.

 It will have a very conditioning impact on the skin.
 If you clean yourself with a soap that has olive oil in it, then you are going to feel refreshed.

 This is an oil that you will find often added to soaps.
 Coconut oil is a hard oil.
 This means that it is solid at room temperature.
 This helps to ensure that the soap that you are using will last for as long as possible.